Skip to main content

 • Willingness to travel – you may be sent to off-site audits and could even get to travel abroad

 If you're brand new to accountancy, the AAT Professional Qualification is a great entry point, covering all the main areas of accountancy and tax.
-Other options include ACCA Foundations or ACA Certificate in Finance or Business (CFAB).
-These qualifications will help you get your first role in an accounts department, allowing you to get hands on experience.
+If you have prior experience or qualifications, it’s worth contacting AAT directly or answering the questions in the AAT Skillcheck to help you choose the correct level.

-If you would like to find out more about training options or ways to fund your studies, call our friendly advisors on 0161 259 7400.
+If you want to learn more about training options or ways to fund your studies, contact our Student Services team at studentservices@kaplan.co.uk.

 HIGH PASS RATES AND SUPPORT LEVELS